 she/her

-Senior Manager, Quantitative Science, National Audubon Society
+Senior Manager of Quantitative Science, National Audubon Society

 Chair, DEAI (Diversity, Equity, Accessibility, Inclusion) Travel Grants Committee